NullDesk/nullmailer/README.md

 ### <a name="dependency-injection"></a>Dependency Injection

-When using dependency injection frameworks, it is best to register the mailers to be transient instances.
-This example demonstrates this using Microsoft's own dependency injection extensions:
+When using any dependency injection framework, it is best to register types as follows:

+- Mailers should be registered as `IMailer` with a transient or limited scope.
+- Mailer and History settings should usually be registered as their actual type, with a singleton lifecycle.
+- History Stores should be registered as `IHistoryStore` with a singleton lifecyle
+  - History stores control the lifecycle of any associated `DbContext` automatically.

+When using the Microsoft DI framework, there are numerous extension methods to assist in registering and setting up mailers, settings, and the optional loggers and history stores:

         public IServiceProvider ConfigureServices(IServiceCollection services)
         {